darius3241/Software-Defined-Radio/README.md

 1. Compile and program the arduino firmware (openradio_quisk.ino) to your OpenRadio board.

-2. Copy the quisk_conf_openradio.py file to ~/quisk_conf.py and edit appropriately.
+2. Copy the quisk_conf_openradio.py file to ~/quisk_conf.py and edit appropriately from our professors github page.

 3. Run Quisk!
 The actual tuned frequency will now be shown, and you can use Quisk to tune around the HF bands.